About Student Life & Leadership Development

 - Make suggestions and express concerns

 Legal advice is free to all students who take credit classes on the main campus and are assessed the mandatory student activity fee.
-Beginning August 1, 2012 ASLCC Legal Services will be moving off campus to the Access the Law practice downtown at 245 West 13th Avenue in Eugene, Oregon 97401.
+ASLCC Legal Services has moved off campus to the Access the Law practice downtown at 245 West 13th Avenue in Eugene, Oregon 97401.

 Access the Law is a not for profit law firm dedicated to serving the needs of students and those of modest means.
 Eligibility and the terms of legal services as a main campus LCC student remain unchanged.
 Marc Friedman, a practicing attorney, is available 30 hours per week, and limited hours during summer term.
 Appointments must be scheduled in advance, as there are no Drop-in Services.
-Appointments may be made by contacting Access the Law directly at (541) 686-4890 or online at their contact page.
+Appointments may be made by contacting Access the Law directly at (541) 686-4890 or online on their contact page.
 When requesting an appointment, you will need to provide your L-number and state the nature of the legal matter.
 You will need to take a copy of your current term schedule to the appointment to verify your status as a fee paying student.

 If you have questions please visit Bette Dorris in Room 206A in Building 1, or Call (541) 463-5365 for more information on how to access this service.

 The No Cash Clothing Stash is a non-profit, free thrift store for current, registered students of Lane Community College.
 We accept clothing and shoes for all ages.
 Students are allowed to take out up to five items per day, depending on current inventory.
 Donations are tax deductible.
 For more information contact Tina Lymath at (541) 463-5336 or the Clothing Stash directly at (541) 463-5283.
 The Clothing Stash is located in the Center building, lower level room 006.